Updated on 2025-05-29 GMT+08:00

 Step 1: Expand Disk Capacity

-If the server is stopped during the expansion, the additional space of a Windows system disk, Windows data disk, or Linux system disk may be automatically added to the last partition after the server is started.
+• If a server is stopped during the expansion, the additional space added to a Windows system disk, Windows data disk, or Linux system disk may be automatically added to the last partition after the server is started.
 In this case, the additional space can be directly used.
-If the additional space is not automatically added, you need to extend the partition and file system according to the preceding steps.
+If the additional space is not automatically added, you need to extend the partition and file system according to the reference in the preceding table.

 Figure 1 Capacity expansion procedure